-"Following reforms to the income tax treatment of South African tax residents who receive remuneration outside the country, government proposes to remove the exchange control treatment for individuals, while strengthening the tax treatment.
+As announced last year, following reforms to the income tax treatment of South African tax residents who receive remuneration outside the country, government has relaxed the exchange control treatment for individuals, while strengthening the tax treatment.
 The intention is to allow individuals who work abroad more flexibility, provided funds are legitimately sourced and the individual is in good standing with the South African Revenue Service.
 Individuals who transfer more than R10 million offshore will be subjected to a more stringent verification process.
 Such transfers will also trigger a risk management test that will include certification of tax status and the source of funds, and assurance that the individual complies with anti-money laundering and countering terror financing requirements prescribed in the Financial Intelligence Centre Act (2001).
-This will be phased in by 1 March 2021.
+This will commence on 1 March 2021.

 Under the new system, natural person emigrants and natural person residents will be treated identically.
 Additional restrictions on emigrants - such as the restrictions on emigrants being allowed to invest, and the requirement to only operate blocked accounts, have bank accounts and borrow in South Africa - have been repealed.
-The concept of emigration as recognised by the Reserve Bank will be phased out, to be replaced by a verification process based on the requirements above.
+The concept of emigration as recognised by the Reserve Bank has been replaced by a verification process based on the requirements above.
 Tax residency for individuals will continue to be determined by the ordinarily resident and physically present tests as set out in the income Tax Act (1962).
 Under existing international standards, South Africa participates in the automatic sharing of information between tax authorities on individuals' financial accounts and investments.
 These cooperative practices will remain in place to ensure that South African tax residents who have offshore income and investments pay the appropriate level of tax.